benday-inc/git-repo-sync/misc/readme-header.md

 need to manually copy the CSV data into your repo config file.

 To open your repo config file run `gitreposync openconfig`.
 That command probably opens the repo config file in text editor but you might find that it's helpful to open that config file in Excel.

+## Getting Started: Sync All Your Git Repositories

+Once you have your repository config file set up, you can start bringing down your code.
+To do this, you'll run `gitreposync update`.
+That command will perform either a git clone or a git pull to make sure that you have the latest code on your machine.

+### Quick Sync
+There are probably some repositories that you work with all the time and that have frequent changes.
+You can mark a configured git repository as a 'quick sync' repository using `gitreposync addrepo /quicksync`.

+To update just your quick sync repositories, run `gitreposync update /quicksync`

+### Category
+You can also organize your repositories by category.
+You can set the category for a repository using `gitreposync addrepo /category:{category-name}`.

+To update just your quick sync repositories, run `gitreposync update /category:{category-name}`

+FYI, the category filter matches by the exact category name not the partial category name.

+### Filter
+Sometimes you want to update repositories by name.
+To do this, you can specify a filter.

+To update your git repositories using a filter, run `gitreposync update /filter:{value}`.
+It will search the configured git repositories and clone/pull anything that contains the filter value in the name, category, or URL.

+### Combining filters and options
+Yes, you can combine these filters and options.

+### Experimental: Multithreaded Sync
+Feeling impatient?
+Don't care that the messages displayed in the tool might be kind of a mess?
+Try running `gitreposync update /parallel` to run the update command in multi-threaded mode.
+I guarantee that the displayed messages will be a complete mess...but since it runs using multiple cores/processors, it'll probably run a bit faster.